 Welcome to the web site of Steven Olsen-Smith.
-I am a professor of English at Boise State University, where I’ve worked since earning my PhD in 1999 at the University of Delaware, with recent appointments as the Holland H. Coors Endowed Visiting Chair in digital applications and approaches to literature with the Department of English and Fine Arts at the United States Air Force Academy.
+I am a professor in the Department of English Literature at Boise State University, Idaho, where I’ve worked since earning my PhD in 1999 at the University of Delaware, with past appointments as the Holland H. Coors Endowed Visiting Chair in digital applications and approaches to literature with the Department of English and Fine Arts at the United States Air Force Academy.
 My work combines traditional archival research and studies of textual transmission with digital technology, with aims of optimizing literary analysis and validity in interpretation.
+I teach a variety of subjects in literary studies ranging from Indigenous oral narratives and mythology up through late-19th-century realism, as well as the literature of German, British, and American Romanticism.
+In my research I have made new documentary discoveries and recovered lost holograph evidence, and I have collaborated with specialists across disciplines to apply visualization and quantitative analysis to reading and marginalia by major writers.